tonyzonghui/UIKitHelper/README.md

 **Step 2**: If you have any UITextView or UITextField in your page, set their delegate to your viewcontroller.

 That's it!

+***
+## 3. AutoHideKeyboardTableViewController

+The usage and the behaviour is the same as AutoHideKeyboardViewController.
+This is for UITableView to implement 'tap background to dismiss keyboard' behavior.